City Guides, Japan, Kyoto

 Momiji leaf time at Kiyomizu-dera in Kyoto

-At the base of the temple is Otowa waterfall, where you can take some water for drinking.
-The water here, as the name “Kiyomizu” suggests, is considered to have many good fortune benefits.
+Kiyomizu-dera means “Pure water temple”, derived from the Otowa Waterfall that runs beneath its main hall.
+You can take some water for drinking.
+The water here is considered to have many good fortune benefits.

 Otowa Waterfall at Kiyomizu-dera in Kyoto